 - If one particular node contains the skew data, the processing on this node will be slower.
 This results in much longer total query processing time.
 This query under skewed configuration may take even longer than the query made against the table without a DISTKEY

-We have also talked about Redshift Sort Key here and how to choose the right sort style to optimise your AWS Redshift performance.
+We have also talked about Redshift Sort Key here and how to choose the right sort style to optimize your AWS Redshift performance.